CoderLine/alphaSkia/lib/dotnet/AlphaSkia.Native.Linux/README.md

-﻿# AlphaSkia Linux Runtime Dependencies
+﻿# alphaSkia Linux Runtime Dependencies

-This package contains the AlphaSkia runtime dependencies for Linux
+This package contains the alphaSkia runtime dependencies for Linux